NomicFoundation/hardhat/v-next/core/README.md

 - The config system
 - The configuration variables system
 - The plugin system
-- The global arguments system
+- The global options system
 - The hooks system
 - The tasks system
 - The user interruptions system